Missouri WIC

 Keep your WIC appointments.
 If you can’t keep an appointment, please call your local WIC office right away.
 The WIC staff works hard to see you at your appointment time, so please try your best to be on time.

-Always take your EWIC Card Folder to your WIC appointment with your ID.
-Take your WIC Approved Food List with you to the store to help you shop.
+Always bring your ID to your WIC appointment.
+Take your WIC Approved Food List with you to the store or use the WICShopper app to help you shop.

 WIC foods are to be used for the family member on WIC, not the whole family.
-Foods cannot be returned to the store for money, given away, or sold to someone else.
+Foods cannot be returned to the store for money, given away, or sold to someone else, this is considered fraud and will result in penalties.

-Be sure to bring the information that the WIC staff needs when they ask for it (proof of ID, proof of residency and proof of income).
+Be sure to bring the information that the WIC staff needs when they ask for it (proof of ID for the infant, child or self, proof of residency and proof of income for the household).

 Tell the WIC staff about any changes in your name, address or phone number.

-If you are going to move, please notify your WIC staff.
+If you are going to move in state or out of state, please notify your WIC staff.

 What can my family and I get from WIC?

-Supplemental foods to keep you and your children healthy.
+Supplemental foods to keep you and/or your children healthy.

 Nutrition and health education to help you and your children eat well and be healthy.